chrbknudsen/R-intro-christmas/episodes/00-intro.Rmd

 types that make handling of missing data and statistical factors convenient.

-R can connect to spreadsheets, databases, and many other data formats, on your computer or on the web.
+R can connect to spreadsheets, databases, and many other data formats, on your computer or on the web 🎅.

 ### R produces high-quality graphics